AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 - [Postman](https://www.postman.com/downloads/) version 8.0 or later.
 - Register a [Client-Credentials Client](https://datahub.connect.aveva/clients) in your AVEVA Data Hub tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
+- Access to a Tenant Id
-- Optional: access to a Tenant Id, Namespace Id, and Stream Id
+- Optional: access to a Namespace Id and Stream Id

 ## About this sample collection